Maui Mallard in Cold Shadow: Plot

 Maui Mallard is a "medium-boiled" detective visiting a tropical island when the mysterious Shabuhm Shabuhm idol goes missing.
 Shabuhm Shabuhm is considered the island's native guardian spirit, and unless the idol is recovered, the whole island will explode.
 Maui is put on the case, and his investigations lead him through a creepy mansion to ancient ninja training grounds -where he gains the ability to change into Cold Shadow- and a native village, where Maui is thrown into a volcano as a sacrifice to the native gods.
 Maui survives the volcano, and the islanders put him through the "test of duckhood", which Maui passes, gaining the natives' trust.
 The natives tell Maui that the only one who knows the location of Shabuhm Shabuhm has long since died, and Maui goes to recover his remains from the bottom of the sea before going through the land of the dead to escort his soul into rest.
 Ultimately, the location of Shabuhm Shabuhm is revealed, and Maui goes head-to-head with the witch doctor at his Mojo Stronghold over the idol.
 Maui is triumphant, and as a sign of their gratitude, the islanders name their island after their hero, despite their misgivings that the name "Mallard" has little potential for attracting tourists.

 Development and release

 With the success of the Aladdin video game adaptation, Disney chose to bring development of titles in-house instead of licensing them to third-party developers.
 Inspirations for Maui Mallard included the television shows Hawaii 5-0 and Magnum P.I., martial arts films, and the games Earthworm Jim, Gunstar Heroes, and Vectorman.
 Because Disney's business model at the time was to leverage existing characters from their library, anything created would need to derive from one of their pre-existing properties, so Maui Mallard was made to be role played by Donald Duck to give a clear brand identity to the character.
 Creative Capers Entertainment assisted with the game's animations.
 The game design document was compiled in July 1994.

-According to composer Patrick Collins, Donald Duck's name was dropped from the North American release because the marketing team felt that "Donald Duck just isn't hip in the United States like he is Europe".
-Art was also created for a sequel which was ultimately cancelled.